JihaoXin/Tinker/README.md

 ## User Guide

 Tinker comes with **Makefile** and is designed to be easy to use.
 The first step is to compile assembly code to binary with our `tinker_assembler`.
-The assembler takes a source file name as an argument and outputs the binary in `code` .
+The assembler takes a source file name as an argument and outputs the binary to `code` .

 All operations is done in the `devices` folder.